 Do not overlook that, in addition to the County Pension Plan, you have available Social Security and three optional Deferred Compensation plans.
-Here are some examples of real employees who retired:
+Here are some examples:

-- 1. Unmarried employee age 62
+- 1. Unmarried employee age 67

 - 31 years, 2 months service

 - Average Monthly Salary= \$3,325